 British Wadokai Southwest is a friendly and traditional Wado-Ryu Karate organisation providing a very high standard of support, guidance and benefits to all students and clubs in regional membership.

 British Wadokai has foundations that were established in 1973, therefore, the direct unbroken lineage of British Wadokai extends over many years.
-The Kyu grade syllabus has remained almost unchanged since the first introduction of Wado into the UK by Suzuki Tatsuo 8th Dan Hanshi in 1963 (this is the basis and foundation of British Wadokai).
+The Kyu grade syllabus has remained virtually unchanged since the first introduction of Wado into the UK by Suzuki Tatsuo 8th Dan Hanshi in 1963 (this is the basis and foundation of British Wadokai).
 All Tai-Sabaki has remained intact, including Sanbon-gumite, Ohyo-gumite, and Kihon-gumite, Kata etc. All these aspects are taught and promoted strongly within all British Wadokai Dojo through Standardisation Courses.

 British Wadokai for Individuals.
 We welcome individuals wishing to train with us - whether you are beginner or more experienced.
 Please contact us to find a club near you.
 These clubs provide the opportunity to attend many specialist training courses held by highly respected instructors and enter more competitions, should you wish to compete.